 A CTBT is contentious.
 Supporters argue it would fulfill disarmament commitments the nuclear weapon states made in the Nuclear Nonproliferation Treaty and its 1995 Review and Extension Conference; end a discriminatory regime in which nuclear weapon states can test while others cannot; and aid nonproliferation by preventing nonnuclear weapon states from developing nuclear weapons of advanced design.
-Some supporters hold a CTBT would freeze a U.S. advantage in nuclear weaponry and that this Nation could maintain its weapons without testing through a program of science and production.
+Some supporters hold a CTBT would freeze a U.S. advantage in nuclear weaponry and that the stockpile stewardship program can maintain U.S. weapons without testing.
 A CTBT, it is argued, would also prevent the development of weapons of advanced design by the P5, reducing future threats to the United States, and impede India's ability to develop a thermonuclear weapon.
 Some hold the treaty would bar China from incorporating any lessons learned from espionage into new warheads.

-Critics counter that testing is the only sure way to maintain confidence in the safety and reliability of U.S. nuclear weapons.
-They contend that if friends and allies doubt U.S. nuclear capability, they might feel compelled to develop their own nuclear weapons to protect their security.
-Some opponents believe that a CTBT, by undercutting confidence in the U.S. deterrent, could lead to nuclear disarmament, thereby exposing the United States and the world to blackmail by a nation or group possessing a few weapons.
+Critics see testing as the one sure way to maintain confidence in the reliability and safety of U.S. nuclear weapons.
+They contend that if friends and allies doubt U.S. nuclear capability, they might feel compelled to develop their own nuclear weapons.
+Some opponents believe that a CTBT would undercut confidence in the U.S. deterrent, increasing the incentive for rogue states to obtain nuclear weapons.
 Critics also charge that nations wanting to develop nuclear weapons would likely not sign a CTBT and in any event could develop fairly sophisticated weapons without testing; that verification would be difficult; and that the United States might need to develop new weapons to meet new threats.
 If other nations become nuclear powers or if existing ones develop new weapons, the proper response, in this view, is ballistic missile defense.
-(For a more detailed discussion, see CRS Report RS20351, Comprehensive Test Ban Treaty: Pro and Con.)
+(For a more detailed discussion, see CRS Report RS20351, Comprehensive Test Ban Treaty: Pro and Con, by Jonathan Medalia.)